This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 We always recommend grilling until your food reaches a certain internal temperature.
 For burgers, the USDA recommends an internal temperature of 160 degrees Fahrenheit, but you can cook to your own preference.

 Generally speaking though, frozen burgers typically spend anywhere from 20-28 minutes on the grill.
-Of course, that can vary depending on how thick (or thin) your frozen burger patties are.
+Of course, that can vary depending on how thick (or thin) your frozen burger patties are – and how hot your grill is.

 How Hot Should My Grill Be?